 Synopsis of Stoner

 The title character, William Stoner, is an introvert.
-Having grown up on a farm, he has no plans, no expectations for the future until he his put on the spot one day in an English class.
-He is asked what a specific Shakespearean sonnet means and – as if the first time – he understands that there is meaning beyond what is apparent.
+Having grown up on a farm, he has no plans, no expectations for the future until he his put on the spot one day in his English class.
+He is asked what a specific Shakespearean sonnet means and – as if for the first time – he understands that there is meaning beyond what is apparent.
 And, that it is possible to die feeling like a life devoted to something of value will make the inevitability of death less tragic.
 In this moment Stoner finds license to leave agriculture and pursue literature.

 He went out of Jesse Hall into the morning, and the grayness no longer seemed to oppress the campus; it led his eyes outward and upward into the sky, where he looked as if toward a possibility for which he had no name.

 In the course of his life, he loves three women: his wife Edith, his daughter Grace, and a lover, Katherine.
-But the greatest love I his life is that of literature.
+But the greatest love in his life is that of literature.
 This life-long pursuit culminates in the most poignant death scene I’ve read in modern literature.
 (That’s not a spoiler; it’s revealed in the first paragraph.)

 In his forty-third year William Stoner learned what others, much younger, had learned before him: that the person one loves at the first is not the person one loves at last, and that love is not an end but a process through which one person attempts to know another.